 To replace classifier-free guidance during distillation, AYF uses autoguidance: the teacher is mixed with a weaker checkpoint of itself, $v_\phi^{\text{guided}} = \lambda v_\phi + (1 - \lambda) v_\phi^{\text{weak}}$ with $\lambda$ sampled uniformly from $[1, 3]$.
 This steers samples away from low-quality regions without the overshooting failure mode CFG can have.

-The empirical headline (numbers are in the results table at the end): a small AYF student beats much larger distillation baselines at fewer NFEs.
-The efficiency gain comes from the teacher anchor: unlike CTM, the student does not waste capacity reconciling self-generated targets at high noise levels where those targets are most unreliable.
+Empirically, a small AYF student beats much larger distillation baselines at fewer network function evaluations (NFEs).
+The efficiency comes from the teacher anchor: unlike CTM, the student does not waste capacity reconciling self-generated targets at high noise levels where those targets are most unreliable.
+Full numbers are in the table at the end of the post.

 MeanFlow: ground truth for the jump function